 The UK National Agency is unable to provide information or respond to queries relating to the changes to the immigration rules that came into effect on 1 January 2021.
 As such you must refer to the UK Government guidance.

-The UK left the EU on 31 January 2020.
-There is a transition period until the end of 2020 while the UK and EU negotiate additional arrangements.
-The current rules on trade, travel, and business for the UK and EU will continue to apply during the transition period, with new rules taking effect on 1 January 2021.
+The UK left the European Union (EU) on 31 January 2020.
+New rules on trade, travel, and business for the UK and EU came into effect on 1 January 2021.
 Read more on the UK Government website to get prepared.

 It may seem obvious but make sure that you have a valid passport before you travel.
 Some countries require that you have at least six months remaining on your passport so do check with the visa website of the country you are travelling to.
 If you need to apply for a new passport you should do so in plenty of time before you are due to travel.

 Make copies of all your important travel documents such as your passport and travel insurance, and keep them in a separate place to the originals.
 This way if you do lose any of them, it will be easier and faster to replace them.
 Leave copies at home too in case you lose the originals.
 Get a supply of ID photos to take with you as they are useful for things like student cards and bus passes when you are away.

 Some countries stipulate a timescale in which you must get in touch with the authorities to let them know that you are in the country.
 You may also have to provide documents to them such as your passport, valid health insurance, proof of enrolment at your host institution, or proof from your host employer.

 For youth exchange activities, it is the responsibility of the participating organisations to ensure all visas, where required, are in order before the planned activity takes place.
 International students should check with their sending organisation/institution.

 Coming to the UK on Tier 5?